 Online classrooms have quickly become an indispensable part of the education landscape, and Study Abroad Foundation (SAF) was quick to adapt virtual programming to meet the new needs of students.
-But how can we continue to engage with students who are located on the other side of the world, and ensure that they’re receiving a similar level of experiential learning that they will also find enriching?
+But how can we continue to meaningfully engage with students who are located on the other side of the world, and ensure that they’re receiving a similar level of experiential learning that they will also find equally enriching?

 To learn more, we asked students who completed Beyond the Classroom (BTC), a series of extra-curricular cultural lessons, about what they value when it comes to virtual classrooms.
 Here’s what they told us.